Does Cheating Affect Alimony?

 Call Attorney Michael J. Vergis Today

 If you’re seeking a fault-based divorce and want to receive appropriate alimony because your spouse committed adultery, attorney at law Michael J. Vergis can help.
-With decades of experience in Louisiana family law matters such as alimony, Michael J. Vergis knows what it takes to handle your case efficiently and effectively.
+With decades of experience in Louisiana family law matters such as alimony, contested divorce, and more, Michael J. Vergis knows what it takes to handle your case efficiently and effectively.
 Call 318-618-8129 today for a free consultation.